54microlong/54microlong.github.io/_posts/2015-03-02-Excel-Sheet-Column-Title.markdown

 categories: jekyll update
 ---

-## Questions1: Excel Sheet Column Title
-Given a positive integer, return its corresponding column title.
+###Given a positive integer, return its corresponding column title.

     1 -> A
     2 -> B